 From the time the Church triumphed over the paganism of the Roman Empire and assumed the mantle of worldly political power, the dark shadow of antisemitism has been its lasting shame.
-This deadly shadow has hovered above the terrible deeds of the Crusaders, the Inquisition, the pogroms and the horrors of the Nazi Holocaust.
+This deadly shadow has hovered above the terrible deeds of the Crusaders, the Inquisition, the pogroms, and the horrors of the Nazi Holocaust.
 What is the basis of this horrifying hatred?
 Does antisemitism spring from the New Testament itself?

-In a quest for the roots of antisemitism, many authors have asserted that texts of the New Testament are “tainted with anti-Jewish allegations.”
+In a quest for the roots of antisemitism, many authors have asserted texts of the New Testament are “tainted with anti-Jewish allegations.”
 The Gospel of John has often been singled out as particularly guilty.
-The foremost reason is John’s frequent use of the term “the Jews”-many times in hostile or confrontational settings.
+The foremost reason is John’s frequent use of the term “the Jews”—many times in hostile or confrontational settings.

-But the question is whether criticism or unflattering descriptions in and of themselves constitute antisemitism.
+But the question is whether criticism or unflattering descriptions in themselves constitute antisemitism.
 If so, then the Hebrew Bible itself must be judged accordingly.
 For example, the most sacred work of the Jewish community, the Torah, records Moses calling his people “stiff-necked” and “rebellious.”
-I count no less than eight historical descriptions by Moses of Israel’s absolute defiance of their God in the first four chapters of Deuteronomy.
+I count no less than eight historical descriptions by Moses of Israel’s absolute defiance of God in the first four chapters of Deuteronomy.